 a.)
 Corridors and staircase

-In the stairway, numerous skeletons of ichthyosaurs and marine crocodiles from the Posidonia Shale formation (approximately 184 million years old) of Holzmaden welcome the visitor of the palaeontology collections.
+In the stairway, numerous skeletons of ichthyosaurs and marine crocodiles from the Posidonia Shale formation (approximately 184 million years old) of Holzmaden welcome the visitor of the paleontology collections.

-Particularly favourable conditions on the sea-bottom have permitted the fossils to remain nearly intact, even soft parts or embryos have been conserved in some cases.
+Particularly favorable conditions on the sea-bottom have permitted the fossils to remain nearly intact, even soft parts or embryos have been conserved in some cases.

-In the entryway of the museum, some exciting trace fossils of Palaeozoic and Mesozoic age from Spain, Italy and Germany can be seen.
+In the entryway of the museum, some exciting trace fossils of Paleozoic and Mesozoic age from Spain, Italy and Germany can be seen.

 b.)
 Plateosaur Hall

-The “Schwäbische Lindwurm”, as the plateosaur is also called, is an early dinosaur of the Triassic, and can be admired in two fossil skeletons.
+The “Schwäbische Lindwurm”, as the Plateosaurus is also called, is an early dinosaur of the Triassic, and can be admired in two fossil skeletons.
 They have been already constructed in 1928 and presented according to instructions of their excavator, Friedrich von Huene.
-A strongly armoured Kentrosaurus from Tanzania, as well as a fossilized pathway of Chirotherium or “hand -beast”, frame the impressive skeletons.
+A strongly armored Kentrosaurus from Tanzania, as well as a fossilized pathway of Chirotherium or “hand -beast”, frame the impressive skeletons.

 c.)
 Marine Reptiles Hall